-The five core principles for creative learning that have been established to guide the development of ArtScapers have encouraged strategies that engage learners in creative enquiry.
+The five core principles for creative learning that have been established to guide the development of ArtScapers have encouraged strategies that engage learners in creative inquiry.
 These core values form the basis for the democratic approach to learning and urban change that ArtScapers has devised.
-In this article, I have used theory to explore the political potential of creative learning in order to highlight ways in which the engagement that is possible through ArtScapers creates good conditions for sustainable communities.
+In this article, I have used theory to explore the political potential of creative learning in order to highlight ways in which the engagement that is possible through ArtScapers creates conditions for sustainable communities.

 An idea often used in the arts projects I have been involved in is: "let's just see how this unfolds."
-This is not about a lack of commitment or an unclear purpose but instead it is a statement of belief in the rigorous process of creating work.
+This is not about a lack of commitment or an unclear purpose, but instead is a statement of belief in the rigorous process of creating work.
 Through creative pedagogies, strategic processes and techniques are employed to facilitate unforeseen events.
-There isn't a proposition to start off with but that can change and be adjusted during the making.
-The ArtScapers approach to the production of new knowledge highlights and prioritizes the 'agency' of the learner in the teaching and learning process.
+There isn't an initial proposition because it can change and be adjusted during the making.
+The ArtScapers approach to the production of new knowledge highlights and prioritizes the agency of the learner in the teaching and learning process.
 If we acknowledge community as an idea, a collective myth, it is a transitory rather than a sustained collective identity.
-This attitude is akin to establishing a mini democracy in which participants have a voice and can shape the way in which the projects narrative unfolds.
-In the spirit of this ArtScapers are democratically included in the way that pedagogy and core values are introduced.
+This attitude is akin to establishing a mini democracy in which participants have a voice and can shape the way in which the project's narrative unfolds.
+Thus, ArtScapers are democratically included in the way that pedagogy and core values are introduced.
 Children are encouraged to co-produce with each other and alongside their adult helpers.
 They are encouraged to determine their own creative exploration in ways that are similar to Jeffrey and Craft's (2004) "learner inclusive" pedagogy (p.
 9).